 Demographic change is one of the most determining megatrends all over the world and has an exceptional impact on Europe: rising life expectancy on the one hand and falling birth rates on the other have led to a clear shift in the population’s age structure.
 The perspective of each country as a political, economic and social entity will be affected by this transition.
 It will affect healthcare and long-term care organisation, our social and welfare systems, the way we work and learn in the future and it will shape our infrastructures, our cities and transport systems.
 It will also provide for an accumulated wealth of experiences and social skills gained over lifetime.

-In the Joint Programming Initiative More Years, Better Lives (JPI MYBL), 17 countries from within and outside of Europe are working on a programmed approach to enhance coordination and collaboration between national and international research programmes related to demographic change.
+In the Joint Programming Initiative More Years, Better Lives (JPI MYBL), 10 countries (including observers) from within and outside of Europe are working on a programmed approach to enhance coordination and collaboration between national and international research programmes related to demographic change.
 Areas affected by demographic change cover a wide range of research fields and policy topics ranging from health to social welfare, education & learning, work & productivity to housing, urban & rural development and mobility.
 The JPI MYBL therefore follows a transnational, multi-disciplinary approach bringing together different research programmes and researchers from various disciplines in order to provide solutions for the upcoming challenges and make use of the potential of societal change in Europe and beyond.

 Our vision is to shape a better society in times of demographic change by international research collaboration.
 Our activities lead to applicable insights, tools, advice and cooperation for policymakers and practitioners, at all levels, to enable all their citizens to live the most satisfying and productive lives possible.